-Sales of our mining products were approximately 8% of our total net sales for the second quarter of 2017.
-Our mining products are LDAN and AN solutions, which are primary used as AN fuel oil and specialty emulsions for surface mining of coal and for usage in quarries and the construction industry.
-As reported by the U.S. Energy Information Administration ("EIA") on July 11, 2017, annual coal production in the U.S. for the full year of 2016 was down approximately 19% from 2015 levels and at its lowest levels since 1978, continuing an eight-year decline.
-EIA is forecasting an 8% increase in U.S. coal production due to an increase in demand from coal-fired electricity generation in 2017 and remaining relatively unchanged in 2018 due to higher expected natural gas prices.
-As reported, the EIA expects the average price for natural gas (Henry Hub) to increase 10% in 2018 compared to the estimated average price for 2017.
-We believe that coal production in the U.S. continues to face challenges from natural gas usage and renewable energy.
-While we believe our plants are well-located to support the more stable coal-producing regions in the upcoming years, our current mining sales volumes are being affected by overall lower customer demand for LDAN and AN Solution.
-Although recent changes in U.S federal policies are expected to be favorable to the coal and construction industries, we do not expect a significant increase in our mining business in the near term, due in part, to the current natural gas prices.
+Sales of our mining products were approximately 12% of our total net sales for the third quarter of 2017.
+Our mining products are LDAN and AN Solutions, which are primary used as AN fuel oil and specialty emulsions for surface mining of coal and for usage in quarries and the construction industry.
+As reported by the U.S. Energy Information Administration ("EIA") on October 11, 2017, annual coal production in the U.S. for the full year of 2016 was down approximately 19% from 2015 levels and at its lowest levels since 1978, continuing an eight-year decline.
+EIA is forecasting an 8% increase in U.S. coal production due to an increase in demand from coal-fired electricity generation in 2017 and by less than 1% increase in 2018 due to higher expected natural gas prices all of which are still well below 2015 coal production levels.

+Our mining sales volumes (LDAN and AN Solution) have been affected by the above.
+However, this year we have seen an increase in sales of those products from the increase in U.S. coal production.
+While we believe our plants are well-located to support the more stable coal-producing regions and we have production capacity to benefit from either a short-term or long-term increase in demand in the upcoming years, we believe that long-term coal production in the U.S. continues to face challenges from natural gas usage and renewable energy.